wp-plugins/adaptive-images/readme.txt

 = Credits =

- - The plugin uses Adaptive Images http://adaptive-images.com/ adapted for WordPress.
-So far this functionality is only very slightly changed.
+ - It was originally based on the WP-Resolutions plugin https://github.com/JorgenHookham/WP-Resolutions/ but right, now it is a complete rewrite!
- - It was originally it was based on the WP-Resolutions plugin https://github.com/JorgenHookham/WP-Resolutions/ but now it is a complete rewrite!
+ - Both plugins, WP-Resolutions and this one, take ideas from the Adaptive Images http://adaptive-images.com/ adapted specifically for WordPress.

 Thanks for using the plugin and, please, do let us know how it works (or doesn't work) for you.
 We love creative feedback!